Skein algebras and cluster algebras of marked surfaces: The skein algebra

 \begin{rem} Some authors replace $\Zq$ with a field $\k$ with a distinguished non-zero element $\lambda$, which plays the role of $\rq$.
 This setup can be recovered from ours as follows.
 The map $\Zq\rightarrow \k$ with $\rq\mapsto \lambda$ makes $\k$ into a $\Zq$-algebra.
 Then the $\k$-algebra $\k\otimes_{\Zq}\Sk_q(\S)$ is the skein algebra defined over $\k$.
 Since $\Sk_q(\S)$ is a free $\Zq$-module (Lemma \ref{lemma: basis}), no torsion complications arise. \end{rem}

 \begin{rem} In \cite[Definition 2.5]{RY11}, the authors also generalize skein algebras to `marked surfaces'.
-However, their definition of marked surface is orthogonal to ours, in that they require $\partial\S=\emptyset$ but allow interior marked points.
+However, they generalize skein algebras in an orthogonal direction, in that they require $\partial\S=\emptyset$ but allow interior marked points.
 It is not clear if the two definitions can be combined in some `best' way; see Remark \ref{rem: punctures}. \end{rem}